Best Male Enhancement Pills

 Two of Male Extra’s most important ingredients are zinc and vitamin B3, also known as niacin.
 Niacin has a litany of health benefits, many of which begin with its ability to provide cellular energy.
 Male Extra also recently upped its zinc dose, taking it from 14mg to 45mg of zinc citrate and increasing the likelihood that the supplement can help men with low testosterone or a zinc deficiency.

-One unusual ingredient in Male Extra is methyl sulfonyl methane.
+One unusual ingredient in Male Extra is methyl sulfonyl methane (MSM).
 Simply put, this provides the body with sulfur, which some research shows can positively influence sexual performance.
 It’s generally recognized as safe by the FDA and appears to have minimal side effects.
 However, you don’t see it in too many other male enhancement pills, and Male Extra is the only product in our guide to employ it.
 Whether that speaks to its efficacy, safety, or cost in production is unclear, but it’s an interesting point to note.

 You’ll also find pomegranate extract in Male Extra, which has improved erectile performance among men in at least one small study.
 And no other pill on this list includes it.